8 VIP Rooms for private dining and functions

 The Darna room is dedicated to Indonesia’s Urban Legend in 1810s.
 Based on true story novel written by G. Francis in 1896, Njai Darna was published and later on played on the Indonesia’s big screen in 1940s.
 Becoming one of Soekarno Hatta’s favorite love-tragedy movies, this movie became very popular among Batavians in time.

 The Darna room has a seating capacity of 12 persons.

 Whether it’s your anniversary, a boys or girls date out, special intimate occasion with your friends, or a special romantic dinner with your loved one(s), sometimes we just need a little privacy along with our meal to make things that much more special for you and your guests – and that calls for Tugu Menara private dining room(s).
 Tugu Menara room is decorated with stunning tower, which made your moment so much more authetic.

-Tugu Menara room has a seating capacity of 4 people.
+Tugu Menara room has a seating capacity of 4 persons.